 Caring is sharing!
 If you would like to support This Old Gal, please share this recipe on Social Media, so that I can continue to bring you more wonderful recipes!

 Here is the handy printable recipe:

-- Cook at 380 degrees for 25 minutes, flipping over half way through.
+Cook at 380 degrees for 25 minutes, shaking the basket every five minutes.

-- When Timer sounds, cook at 400 degrees for 10 minutes, or more, if needed.
+When Timer sounds, cook at 400 degrees for 5-10 minutes.
 All skin on all wings should be very dry and crisp.

 If you have a regular size air fryer, don't use more than 16 ing pieces at a time.